1109akshatverma/pg-sk-agents-lab/LabGuide/Lab-02.md

 ## Task 1: Semantic Agent Configuration and Plugin Assembly

-In this task, we will create and test multiple plugins including DatabaseSearchPlugin, SemanticRerankingPlugin, GraphDatabasePlugin, and WeatherPlugin to enhance the agent’s capabilities, then enable semantic memory and reassemble the agent for final testing.
+In this task, we will create and test multiple plugins, including DatabaseSearchPlugin, SemanticRerankingPlugin, GraphDatabasePlugin, and WeatherPlugin, to enhance the agent’s capabilities, then enable semantic memory and reassemble the agent for final testing.

 1. Click the **Files (1)** icon in the left navigation bar of VS Code to return to the **Explorer** view.
 Expand the **`Code`** folder and look for the file named **lab.ipynb (2)**.